DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Introduction

+We establish the following theoretical results that ensure DESTA's convergence to stable solutions: \textbf{i)} A Bellman equation for our game which is solved using a new Q learning variant (Theorem \ref{theorem:q_learning}). \textbf{ii)} The conditions for the {\fontfamily{cmss}\selectfont Safety Agent} to perform interventions are characterised by a simple `obstacle condition' (Prop. \ref{prop:switching_times}) involving the {\fontfamily{cmss}\selectfont Safety Agent}'s value function and the agents' policies. \textbf{iii)} Our Q learning variant converges to a solution using (linear) function approximators (Theorem \ref{primal_convergence_theorem}).

-Recent works in safe RL include assumptions from knowing the set of safe states and access to a safe policy \citep{Koller2018BSafeMPC, Berkenkamp2017SafeRL}, knowing the environment model \citep{Fisac2019, deanlqr2019}, having access to the cost function \citep{chow2019lyapunovbased}, having a continuous safety cost function \citep{cowenrivers2020samba} and using reversibility as a criterion for safety \citep{eysenbach2018leave}.
+\textbf{Related Work.} Recent works in safe RL include assumptions from knowing the set of safe states and access to a safe policy \citep{Koller2018BSafeMPC, Berkenkamp2017SafeRL}, knowing the environment model \citep{Fisac2019, deanlqr2019}, having access to the cost function \citep{chow2019lyapunovbased}, having a continuous safety cost function \citep{cowenrivers2020samba} and using reversibility as a criterion for safety \citep{eysenbach2018leave}.
 Constrained Policy Optimization (CPO) \citep{achiam2017constrained} extends trust region policy optimisation (TRPO) \citep{pmlr-v37-schulman15} with the aim of ensuring that a feasible policy stays within the constraints in expectation.
-However, its convergence is challenging and the methodology does not readily accommodate other RL algorithms \citep{chow2018lyapunov}.
-In \citep{tessler2018reward}, a reward-shaping approach is used to guide the learned policy to satisfy the constraints, however their approach provides no guarantees during the learning process.
-In \citep{dalal2018safe}, a safety layer is introduced that acts on top of an RL agent’s possibly unsafe actions to prevent safety violations though their framework does not deal with negative long-term consequences of an action.
-In \citep{bharadhwaj2021conservative}, a similar framework to CPO is used with a sparse binary safety signal where the Q function is overestimated to provide tuneable safety.
+Similarly in the context of multi-agent RL \citep{yang2020overview}, \cite{gu2021multi} develops MACPO by extending multi-agent TRPO \citep{kuba2021trust} with safe constraints.
+However, the convergence of these methods is still challenging; the learning dynamics tend to oscillate \cite{stooke2020responsive}, and the methodology does not readily accommodate general RL algorithms \citep{chow2018lyapunov}.
+In \cite{tessler2018reward}, a reward-shaping approach is used to guide the learned policy to satisfy the constraints, however their approach provides no guarantees during the learning process.
+In \cite{dalal2018safe}, a safety layer is introduced that acts on top of an RL agent's possibly unsafe actions to prevent safety violations though their framework does not deal with negative long-term consequences of an action.
+In \cite{bharadhwaj2021conservative}, a similar framework to CPO is used with a sparse binary safety signal where the Q function is overestimated to provide tuneable safety.
+Recently, \cite{stooke2020responsive} investigated the oscillation issue from a dynamical system point of view and introduced a treatment by applying a PID controller on the dual variable. \cite{as2022constrained} proposed a Bayesian world model approach to safety, \cite{liu2022constrained} extended ``RL as inference'' framework to safety.
+Finally,~\cite{sootla2022saute,castellano2021reinforcement} solved RL with constraints imposed almost surely.